About the Training

 Who should take the training?

-Privacy and Information Security – Fundamentals training is a mandatory requirement for faculty, staff, researchers, student employees and contractors who use UBC Electronic Information and Systems.
+Privacy & Information Security – Fundamentals training is a mandatory requirement for faculty, staff, researchers, student employees and contractors who use UBC Electronic Information and Systems.

 The training consists of two parts, each containing five modules with videos, a synopsis of key points, and a short quiz to embed your learning.

 Not sure if this applies to you?
 View our FAQ to learn what 'UBC Electronic Information and Systems' includes.

 How do I get started?

-To get started, simply click the "Fundamentals Part 1" or "Fundamentals Part 2" button below.
+To get started, simply click the "Fundamentals Part 1" or "Fundamentals Part 2" buttons below.
 (CWL username/password required)

-* Please note, the first time you take the training, you will need to enroll by clicking the "Enroll in Course” button.
+* Please note, the first time you take the training, you will need to enroll by clicking the "Enroll” button.

 Topics covered in this training include: